jhpyle/docassemble/_docs/markup.md

 ---

 **docassemble** allows you to format your text using [Markdown] and to use [Mako] to make your documents "smart."
-These [markup] methods works on `question` text, field labels, `interview help` text, the content of [documents], and other text elements.
+These [mark up] methods are available for use in `question` text, field labels, `interview help` text, the content of [documents], and other text elements.

 ## Markdown